c0zak/megafon.Parser/README.md

 # megafon.Parser
-Simple parser from business accounts of Megafon
+Simple parser from business accaunts of Megafon